ATLAS-HGTD/hgtd-tools/README.md

 ### 1.1 Features
 - API (GET / POST / DELETE)
-  - with dynamic progress bar to see API request status
+  - in GUI with dynamic progress bar to see API request status
   - efficient lookup of information in local files (e.g. static Slot table) and fetching of dynamic information via ProdDB API
-  - allows standalone usage of API client
+  - allows standalone usage of API client (used e.g. in FADAPro)
 - GUI (Linux / Mac / Windows)
   - clickable canvas to get local coordinates easily, conversion to global coordinates done internally where needed
   - buttons to inspect affected parts
-- Modes
+  - GUI Modes
     - Module Assembly (MODULE -> MODULE FLEX, MODULE -> HYBRIDs on HV-side / LV-side)
     - Module Loading (DU -> MODULE)
     - Detector Assembly (CERN): DU (DETECTOR -> DU & multiple SLOT -> MODULE)
     - Detector Assembly (CERN): PEB (DETECTOR -> PEB)
     - Detector Assembly (CERN): FT (SLOT -> FT; includes global to local coordinate conversion via Slot table)
   - Logic
     - new relations can overwrite old ones, if user agrees to do so (implementing replacement of existing relations)
       - for Module Assembly, the above also takes care of two hybrids being allowed per module, separating the side
     - user can not load / assemble parts that are not allowed to take that spot (implementing constraints for already used positions, and parts not matching the target position by type)
     - if operation requires subsequent operations (e.g. connecting modules to slots when placing a DU on the detector), perform those subsequent operations in one go, for FT this involves connecting to Slot, Module, Detector Unit and PEB in one go
     - query selection before choosing parent / child from full list (e.g. DU type, module manufacturer, child not yet connected or all possible children)
+- Additional scripts / automation
+  - Serial Number reservation for module assembly
+  - Reporting
+    - prototype notebook to visualize basic part reports
+    - automation with Gitlab CI
+    - runner script producing overviews / reports

 ### 1.2 Open points requiring implementation
 New features, bugs, compatibility improvements and other items are collected with the [Issues](https://gitlab.cern.ch/anstein/hgtd-tools/-/issues)